codestacks/jekyll-category-pagination/README.md

 ## Example Template

-Add the following template to your `_layout` folder.
+Add the following template to your `_layouts` folder and specify this in your configuration, for example `_layouts/category.html` has to be specified as `layout: category.html` beneath the 'categories:' key.

 ``` html
 ---